-Because occupations involving physical labor dominate the local economy, Los Banos is generally considered to be a blue-collar town.
-40.74% of the Los Banos workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Los Banos is a blue-collar town, with 40.18% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Los Banos is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Los Banos who work in office and administrative support (14.89%), sales jobs (8.23%), and food service (8.19%).
+There are especially a lot of people living in Los Banos who work in office and administrative support (12.17%), sales jobs (10.73%), and farm management occupations (6.41%).

-The per capita income in Los Banos in 2010 was $16,509, which is low income relative to California and the nation.
-This equates to an annual income of $66,036 for a family of four.
+The per capita income in Los Banos in 2018 was $22,880, which is lower middle income relative to California and the nation.
+This equates to an annual income of $91,520 for a family of four.
 However, Los Banos contains both very wealthy and poor people as well.

-The most common language spoken in Los Banos is English.
-Other important languages spoken here include Spanish and Portuguese.
+The most common language spoken in Los Banos is Spanish.
+Other important languages spoken here include English and Portuguese.